awasthimanjusha/aimage/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+1. Create next app
+   npx create-next-app@latest

+2. Setup shadcn
+   npx shadcn-ui@latest init

+3. Create route groups (Mark a folder as a Route Group to prevent the folder from being included in the route's URL path) Create layouts to share common code between routes